-Using the green bin for food and garden waste will divert 8,000 tonnes of waste per year from landfill and instead make compost.
+Using the green bin for food and garden waste will divert 8,000 tonnes of waste per year from landfill.

 Residents are reminded to only use Council-provided green bins, with the Hobsons Bay logo on the front and the light-green lid.
 This helps the right truck collect the right bin every time.

 Items accepted in your food and garden light green bin:

 (To search a full list of items and find which bin it goes in, click here.)

 Dairy (such as butter, cheese, yoghurt – no packaging)

 NB: Food waste includes any raw or cooked produce you can eat.
 Food waste can be wrapped in a single sheet of newspaper or paper towel (newspaper or paper towels on their own CANNOT go in this bin).

 Garden clippings (including branches & twigs)